alosadagrande/tekton-dpdk/blog.md

 You've probably heard about 5G and edge computing and the potential to change the world and affect our lives.
 This new technology will support billions of devices with almost no latency at speeds around 20 times faster than its predecessor.
 Now, think about Internet of Things (IoT), Telemedicine, Augmented and Virtual Reality, Autonomous Cars, Faster Gaming finally being real... apologies for interrupting, but let's put aside for a moment our imagination and dig into the technology required to fulfill our dreams.

 All of these technologies and applications often demand very high performance requirements for both throughput, latency, and cycles-per-packet (a measure of transmission "efficiency").
 This means that a compilation of multiple features are required to allow efficient utilization of the underlying platform capabilities when deploying deterministic applications.
 Some examples of these required network features are Multus, SR-IOV and DPDK.
-They are elements of what is called Containerized Network Functions (CNFs).
+They are elements of what is called Containerized Network Functions or Cloud native Network Functions (CNFs).

+### Containerized Network Functions

 Before talking about CNFs, it is important to first understand Network Functions Virtualization (NFV).
 NFV replaces network hardware appliances with software, including virtual network functions (VNFs), that runs on virtual machines (VMs) running on commodity hardware.
 CNFs are like VNFs, but they run on lighter-weight containers on top of Kubernetes, providing greater agility and ease of deployment compared with VMs.
 While VNFs are software forms of network appliances such as routers, firewalls, load-balancers, etc. deployed as one or more VMs, CNFs are just the containerized network functions, which increases portability—not the entire OS.